KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_water_of_life.md

 The real shift began when my parents offered my sister and her partner
 a water-structuring device as a wedding gift.

-Her parents-in-law began drinking the water as my parents had.
+Both of them and her parents-in-law began drinking the water as my parents had.
 And slowly—without hype or expectation—changes began to unfold.

 Skin cleared.